Royal Commission on Secondary Education

-Royal Commission on Secondary Education was a Royal Commission which reported in 1895 and was chaired by James Bryce, 1st Viscount Bryce.
+Royal Commission on Secondary Education in England was a Royal Commission which reported in 1895 and was chaired by James Bryce, 1st Viscount Bryce.

+It was the first Royal Commission to include women as full Commissioners, with Sophie Bryant, Lady Lucy Cavendish and Eleanor Mildred Sidgwick taking part.

-The commission was concerned with the organisation and administration of secondary education in England and Wales.
+The Commission was concerned with the organisation and administration of secondary education in England and Wales.

-The recommendations in the commission's report led to the Board of Education Act 1899 and the creation of a Board of Education, the fore-runner to the UKs Ministry of Education.
+The recommendations in the Commission's report led to the Board of Education Act 1899 and the creation of a Board of Education, the fore-runner to the UKs Ministry of Education.